DianeDuroux/BiologicalEpistasis/README.md

 This repository includes the code used to generate the results presented in this article.
 It consists of three subdirectories:

+- `data/` contains the samples and SNPs from the [IIBDGC dataset](https://www.ibdgenetics.org/) remaining after quality control in the article above.
 - `results/` contains the results presented in the article.
 The main script of the pipeline is [run.sh](pipeline/run.sh), and includes the following steps:

   1. Quality controls: hla and LD